spleenYou/OC-P4/readme.md

 #### Menu 5 - Reports

-The reports menu has 3 choices
+The reports menu has 3 choices.

 ###### 1 - List of players in alphabetical order

-Shows the list of all the players in alphabetical order
+Shows the list of all the players in alphabetical order.

 ###### 2 - List of tournaments

-Shows the list of all the tournaments
+Shows the list of all the tournaments.

 ###### 3 - Tournament's information

-Shows the list of all tournaments and select the tournament on which you wish to obtain information
+Shows the list of all tournaments and select the tournament on which you wish to obtain information.

 ###### 3.1 - List of players

-Shows the list tournament's players in alphabetical order
+Shows the list tournament's players in alphabetical order.

 ###### 3.2. - Tournament progress

-Shows the tournament's rounds and matches
+Shows the tournament's rounds and matches.

 ###### 3.0. - Go back

-Go back to the previous menu
+Go back to the previous menu.

 ##### 0. Go back

-Go back to the previous menu
+Go back to the previous menu.

 #### Menu 0 - Quit